tari-project/tari/RFC/src/RFC-0201_TariScript.md

 The assumptions that broadly equate scripting with range proofs in the above argument are:

 * The script (hash) must be committed to the blockchain.
 * The script must not be malleable in any way without invalidating the transaction.
+This restriction extends to all participants, including the UTXO owner.
 * We must be able to prove that the UTXO owner provides the script hash and no-one else.
 * The scripts and their redeeming inputs must be stored on the block chain.
-TODO - inputs must be committed
+In particular, the input data must not be malleable.

 The next section discusses the specific proposals for achieving these requirements.